-If the results of the Basic Method show an infiltration rate greater than 0.5 inches per hour, the applicant can proceed with stormwater management facility design that utilizes infiltration.
 If the applicant would like to use an infiltration rate for design purposes, a Professional Method Infiltration Test shall be conducted.

 D.3 Professional Method

 The Professional Method shall be used for all public and private developments with more than 10,000 square feet of new or redeveloped impervious area.
 The Professional Method shall also be used for all public and private developments with known downstream conveyance problems.